 You won’t be disappointed if you do decide to chance it.
 It’s the perfect time to visit since it’s during the off-season period and the islands will be quieter, less congested with visitors, and the weather much less stifling and unbearably hot.

-Apart from this, you will also probably get to benefit from cheaper flights, cheaper accommodation, less queues for things and less crowds.
+Apart from this, you will also probably get to benefit from cheaper flights, cheaper accommodation, fewer queues for things and fewer crowds.

 Luckily for those visiting, Malta in February is not a peak period of the year for tourists.
 This means that if you’re coming over during this time, you will probably be able to benefit from special deals and discounts at various hotels in Malta as well as AirBnBs.